Achievements in gender equality

 The key objectives are ending gender-based violence; challenging gender stereotypes; closing gender gaps in the labour market; achieving equal participation across different sectors of the economy; addressing the gender pay and pension gaps; closing the gender care gap and achieving gender balance in decision-making and in politics.
 The Strategy pursues a dual approach of gender mainstreaming combined with targeted actions, and intersectionality is a horizontal principle for its implementation.
 While the Strategy focuses on actions within the EU, it is coherent with the EU’s external policy on gender equality and women’s empowerment.

-As one of the first deliverables of the Strategy, the Commission will propose binding pay transparency measures by the end of 2020.
+As one of the first deliverables of the Strategy, the Commission proposed binding pay transparency measures on 4 March 2021.

 Available languages (23)